Connor-McCartney/Connor-McCartney.github.io/_pages/misc/malloc-and-tcache.md

 <br>

-Tcache poisoning can be combined with other techniques like ret2win (19)
+(glibc 2.31) Tcache poisoning can be combined with other techniques like ret2win (19)

 <br>